 🍤 🍤 🍤

-I grew up in a lower-to-middle-class suburb in New Jersey.
+I grew up in a middle-class suburb in New Jersey.
 My father, a six-foot-two 350-pound former athlete, was inclined toward excess.
 Too much food, too many Christmas presents, too-cold air-conditioning, too-big cars.
 He’d burst through the patio door with a sizzling grade-A porterhouse steak right off the barbecue, as big as a sofa cushion.
 His bannister-shaking voice would announce, “WE’RE LIVING LARGE NOW!”

 My father was hell-bent on living large.
 As a teenager in Brooklyn, he’d had a blistering left-hand fastball.
 He was always baffling his batters, most of whom were unaccustomed to southpaws.
 He got recruited by a major league baseball team and became a local celebrity before his 19th birthday.